Huth-P/Podcast-404-ladies-foundry/README.md

 **Title:** Welcome to the Foundry: Why AI Needs More Women (and Why We’re Here) **Duration:** ~4m54s (actual recording may vary)

+---

+🙋‍♀️ Author

+Project created by Pamela V. Huth (Huth-P) as part of the Universia/DIO AI Certification.